Juan de Espinosa Medrano: Ecclesiastical career and intellectual endeavors

-In December 1656, Juan de Espinosa Medrano begins his sacred preaching career, delivering his first sermon "The panegyric prayer to Our Lady of Antiquity" ("La oración panegírica a Nuestra Señora de la Antigua") at the University of San Ignacio de Loyola before Pedro de Ortega Sotomayor, the bishop of Cuzco.
-This is followed by the "First sermon to Saint Anthony the Abbot" ("Sermón Primero de San Antonio Abad"), preached in 1658; the "First Sermon to Saint Blaise, bishop and martyr" ("Sermón de San Blas obispo y mártir"), preached in 1659; and "The panegyric prayer to James the Great" ("La oración panegírica a Santiago") in 1660, at the Cathedral of Cuzco before the city's nobility.
+In 1655, Juan de Espinosa Medrano's ecclesiastical career starts.
+He serves, in the first place, at the Parish of the Sanctum (Parroquia del Sagrario) where he conducts a series of marriage ceremonies and baptisms —a final one documentally registered in 1659.
+In 1656, Juan de Espinosa Medrano begins his sacred preaching career.
+His first sermon "The panegyric prayer to Our Lady of Antiquity" ("La oración panegírica a Nuestra Señora de la Antigua") is followed by the "First sermon to Saint Anthony the Abbot" ("Sermón Primero de San Antonio Abad"), preached in 1658; the "First Sermon to Saint Blaise, bishop and martyr" ("Sermón de San Blas obispo y mártir"), preached in 1659; and "The panegyric prayer to James the Great (or Moorslayer)" ("Oración panegírica al glorioso Apóstol Santiago") in 1660, perhaps the most important sermon for the comprehension of Juan de Espinosa Medrano's oeuvre.

-In August 1662, he preached the "Panegyric Prayer to the Renewal of the Blessed Sacrament", again in the Cathedral of Cusco.
 In 1662, in Lima, the Apologetic in defense of Luis de Góngora (Apologético en favor de Don Luis de Góngora) is published.
 It is important to highlight, however, that Espinosa Medrano's intellectual activity in the profane had already started in the decade of 1650 —the biblical play To Love One's Own Death (Amar su propia muerte) had been written c.
 1650; the autos sacramentales The Seizure of Proserpine and the Dream of Endymion (El robo de Proserpina y sueño de Endimión) and The Prodigal Son (El hijo pródigo) had also been written c.1650 and c.1657 respectively.
-In 1663, probably in April, Espinosa Medrano preached the "Panegyric Oration in praise of the glorious virgin and seraphic mother Saint Catherine of Sena" at the Monastery of Saint Catherine in Cusco.
-From 1664 to 1680, Juan de Espinosa Medrano continues writing panegyric sermons to be preached in diverse religious precincts of Cuzco.
-Among the most important are the "Sermon for the Funeral of Philip IV" ("Sermón a las Exequias de Felipe IV") in 1666 in competition with other preachers who elaborated sermons on the other letters.

-"Our Lady of Mercy" sculpture by Miquel Oslé i Sáenz de Medrano at the Church of La Merce.
-This Marian theme echoes Espinosa Medrano’s Sermon panegyric to the most august and most holy name of Mary in 1688 and exemplifies the Baroque devotion expressed in both word and image.

-In 1668, probably in January, he preached the "Third Panegyric Evangelical Prayer to the Great Father Saint Anthony the Great" in the Chapel of Saint Anthony the Abbot of Cuzco.
-Also in 1668, he preached the "Sermon panegyric to the most August and most holy name of Mary," at a party celebrated by the clergy of Cuzco in the city's Cathedral.
-In 1669, probably in March, he preached the "First Sermon to the Incarnation" at the Monastery of Saint Catherine in Cusco.
+Portrait of the Viceroy Count of Lemos.
+According to written records, the Viceroy ordered his entourage that Juan de Espinosa Medrano's works be sent to the printing press in Spain.